jmjatlanta/linkmt5/README.md

-Build a DLL for MT5

-It should handle all the events, and echo their details to listeners.

-On initialization, it should bind to a TCP port, or in the case of a client, attempt to connect to a server.

-On Tick it should forward the tick information to any listeners.
-The same for other events.
+Status: Incomplete

+Purpose:  Transmit all ticks and other events to listeners

+Usage:
+    Using the linkmq5 Expert Advisor, set it up to be the client or server.
+Starting the EA should get everything talking.

+Notes:
+    Created on Linux using mingw and tested on a Wine installation of MetaTrader 5

+Ideas:
-Messages should be versioned, and/or be in JSON
+- Messages should be versioned, and/or be in JSON

-Perhaps the clients should state their version.
+- Perhaps the clients should state their version.